Azure/reliable-web-app-pattern-dotnet/prod-deployment.md

     > Now that the tunnel is open, change back to use the original PowerShell session to deploy the code.

-1. From PowerShell use the following SCP command to upload the code to the jump host (use the password you retrieved from Key Vault to authenticate the SCP command):
+1. From PowerShell use the following SCP command to upload the code to the jump box (use the password you retrieved from Key Vault to authenticate the SCP command):
     ```shell
     scp -r -P 50022 * azureadmin@127.0.0.1:/home/azureadmin/web-app-pattern
     ```

     > If you were unable to connect due to [Remote host identification has changed](troubleshooting.md#remote-host-identification-has-changed)

-1. From PowerShell use the SCP command to upload the AZD environment to the jump host:
+1. From PowerShell use the SCP command to upload the AZD environment to the jump box:
     ```shell
     scp -r -P 50022 ./.azure azureadmin@127.0.0.1:/home/azureadmin/web-app-pattern
     ```

-1. Run the following command to start a shell session on the jump host:
+1. Run the following command to start a shell session on the jump box:

     ```shell
     ssh azureadmin@127.0.0.1 -p 50022
     ```

-### 4. Deploy code from the jump host
+### 4. Deploy code from the jump box

 1. Change to the directory where you uploaded the code: